-Students who submit their applications for Fall should receive an admissions decision no later than August 1.
+Students who apply to Manhattan College for fall should receive an admissions decision no later than December 15.

 Transfer student admissions is moderately difficult.